Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

 type: PostLayout
 author: content/data/person1.json
 ---
- Hiss will be launching on the platform moonke, after talking with the team for quite a while we came to the conclusion that moonke is the best for the community, and as you all know I will protect the community at all costs, because that's what's most important.
-Here the community will be able to to buy into a pre-sale using Solana to get give a percentage of tokens upon launch.
-The Solana what would be received from the presale would be used though a moonke smart contract to create a open book market and also add Liquid to the project.
-This would all be taking place on the last week of November exact day TBA.
-Also next week we will be announce some partnerships with some big names to make yall excited.
-Looking forward to having an incredible launch with all you there, Lets get ready HISS COIN TO THE MOON!.
+We’re excited to announce that HISS will be launching on the Moonke platform!
+After thorough discussions with their team, we’ve determined that Moonke is the best choice for our community.
+As always, protecting and prioritizing the community remains my top priority.

+Through Moonke, the community will have the opportunity to participate in a pre-sale using Solana.
+Participants will receive a percentage of tokens upon launch.
+The Solana raised during the pre-sale will be managed via a Moonke smart contract and used to:

+1. Create an open book market.

+2. Add liquidity to the project.

+The launch is scheduled to happen on 19th of November.

+Next week, we’ll also reveal some exciting partnerships with big names—stay tuned!
+Let’s make this launch unforgettable.

+HISS COIN TO THE MOON!